sambetts/SPOAzBlob/README.md

 Now we can create scoped permissions for the application via less overreaching “Sites.Selected” permission.
 Once done we can remove “Sites.FullControl.All” permission from Graph Explorer if needed.
 ## Grant CORs Access on the Storage Account
-We use client-side scripting to query
+We use client-side scripting to query blob container contents, but this needs to be enabled in the storage account.
+Enable CORs on storage account - https://docs.microsoft.com/en-us/azure/storage/blobs/quickstart-blobs-javascript-browser#setting-up

+* For “blob service” allow “GET” and “OPTIONS” from origin “*” (more recommended is from your website DNS “https://spocoldstorage.azurewebsites.net”).
+  * Allowed headers: *
+  * Exposed headers: *
+  * Max age: 86400 (1 day)

 ### Create the Sites.Selected permission:
 Send a request like this to Graph Explorer, changing the highlighted values.